samschott/maestral/_pages/about.md

 ## Privacy policy

-Maestral does not collect any usage data, anonymous or otherwise.
-It only communicates with Dropbox servers and the Dropbox privacy policiy of course applies.
+Maestral does not collect any user data, anonymous or otherwise.
+It only communicates with Dropbox servers and the Dropbox privacy policy of course applies.

 ## Acknowledgements